gdcc/www.gdcc.io/source/working-groups.md

 # Working Groups

 Everyone is welcome to join our groups.
-No (GDCC) fee is required to join a group.
+No fee (GDCC or otherwise) is required to join a group.

 ## Interest Groups (IG)
 - [Frontend Development](https://ui.gdcc.io)